A place to share thoughts and ideas about Dungeons and Dragons

 1/2: A second level Bard gets the “Jack of all Trades” feature.
 This adds half your proficiency bonus, rounded down, to ability checks you are not proficient in.
 If your character has this feature, for each skill that your character is not proficient in, put a check in the little [1/2] box to the right of that skill name.
 Divide your proficiency bonus by 2 (round down) and add that to the associated ability modifier.

-Skill adjustment: If some feature of the game grants you a bonus to skill (for example a luckstone grants you a +1 bonus to skill checks) you can enter a number on the ability listed to the left of the box.
+Skill adjustment: If some feature of the game grants you a bonus to a skill (for example a luckstone grants you a +1 bonus to skill checks) you can enter a number on the grey shaded area to the left of the ability listed to the left of the box.
 Add this number to the associated ability modifier.

 Saves: List any ability or other saves (such as poison for example) where your character would receive a proficiency bonus to his saving throw.